ARLunan/MockBOTc1-Docs/Supplementary Content/Appendix 5-Setting up VSCode with ROS Extension.md

 Using GitSource Control in VS Code https://code.visualstudio.com/docs/sourcecontrol/overview describes the use of Git in VSCode and what Extensions might be installed.

-In addition to the above Extensions, suggest reviewing the list of Recommended Extensions where  these are particularly relevent for ROS 2 development: Microsoft C/C+, Git, GitHub CoPilot, Preview, Print, variety of ROS2,
+In addition to the above Extensions, suggest reviewing the list of Recommended Extensions where  these are particularly relevent for ROS 2 development: Microsoft C/C+, Git, Preview, Print, ROS2, Preview, Print, ROS2.
+Also consider installing GitHub Copilot is an AI-powered coding assistant deeply integrated into Visual Studio Code (VS Code), designed to help developers write code faster and more efficiently.
+It provides features ranging from simple code completions to autonomous task execution, based on the context of your project and natural language prompts.

+And GitHub Copilot, an AI-powered coding assistant integrated into Visual Studio Code.
+It provides code suggestions, explanations, and automated implementations based on natural language prompts and existing code context.
+Copilot has been trained on public code repositories and can assist with most programming languages and frameworks.

 Refer to the “**VSCode-Install-Configure-Linux-Cheatsheet**” posted in the Documents folder on the relevant Mockbots Github.
 For Mockbot Create1/Roomba: MockBots-Docs https://github.com/ARLunan/MockBOTc1 Docs.